hubmapconsortium/entity-api/README.md

 flask run -p 5001
 ````

-## Deploy with other HuBMAP docker compose projects
+## Deploy with other HuBMAP docker compose projects on dev, test, and prod

 This option allows you to setup all the pieces in a containerized environment with docker and docker-compose.
 This requires to have the [HuBMAP Gateway](https://github.com/hubmapconsortium/gateway) running locally before starting building the Entity API docker compose project.
 Please follow the [instructions](https://github.com/hubmapconsortium/gateway#workflow-of-setting-up-multiple-hubmap-docker-compose-projects).
 It also requires the Gateway project to be configured accordingly.